sarra-bouhenni/resume/index.md

 August 2017 - December 2017
 :  **Data Science Consultant @ Ya Technologies (Algiers)**

-   Worked on improving the logging system of the VTC application Yassir.
+   I worked on improving the logging system of the VTC application Yassir.
 My responsitibilies included mainly:
    * Extracting log events available at a Kafka server using a logger implemented within NodeJs.
    * The logger is responsible of transforming the events and sending them to an Elasticsearch server.
    * I have also worked on different visualizations and reporting of the data available on Elasticsearch using Kibana.